Alv-P/LLM-Firewall/README.md

 - **Public Demo** tab
-  - A shared **Honeypot Mode** toggle at the top, applying to both public sub-tabs (kept visible specifically so it's demonstrable to hackathon judges — a real production deployment would hardcode this on and not expose the toggle to end users at all).
+  - A shared **Honeypot Mode** toggle at the top, applying to both public sub-tabs (kept visible for demonstration purposes — a real production deployment would hardcode this on and not expose the toggle to end users at all).
   - **Chat** sub-tab — text-only, hits `/chat`.
   - **Chat with a Document** sub-tab — file upload + question, hits `/chat-with-document`.